fady0118/Traffic_Light_FSM/README.md

 ## Logic
 Traffic should not be allowed to crash.
 I.e., there should not be a green or yellow on one road at the same time there is a green or  yellow LED on the other road.
 In other words, while traffic is flowing in one direction, there should be a red light in the other direction.

+ Traffic.xlsx includes the states table definition for the finite state machine of the traffic light control